Helena Stjernholm: Early life and education

 Born in 1970, Helena Stjernholm was brought up in the central Swedish town of Kristinehamn where she attended Källgårdsskolan and Södermalmsskolan before opting for technical secondary school subjects at Brogårdsgymnasiet.
 She then spent a year in the United States as an exchange student before completing her secondary education in Karlstad.
 On matriculating, she took a year off, working as a replacement teacher and a healthcare assistant.
 She also spent four months in Austria, working in a hotel and enjoying the skiing.
 She then attended Linköping University where in 1994 she earned a bachelor's degree in economics.
-She then spent a year in Munich studying business administration and management at Ludwig Maximilian University before returning to Sweden to study at the Stockholm School of Economics, earning an MSc in business administration, accounting and finance in 1997.
+She then spent a year in Munich studying business administration and management at LMU Munich before returning to Sweden to study at the Stockholm School of Economics, earning an MSc in business administration, accounting and finance in 1997.
 While studying in Linköping, she met her husband Stefan Stjernholm with whom she has two sons.